| |

 • Once boiling, add the calendula.
 Keep boiling for 3-5 minutes.
 Then, reduce the heat and simmer for one hour.

-• With the sieve, remove as much for the calendula petals from the dye bath, and discard.
+• With the sieve, remove as much of the calendula petals from the dye bath, and discard.

 Calendula flowers in pot of water to boil for making fabric dye